vacp2p/roadmap/content/acz/ift/2025q1-de-mls-multi-admin.md

   - "acz"
   - "ift"
 draft: false
-description: "Research and implementation of de-MLS with a multi-administrator configuration"
+description: "involves finalizing the de-MLS RFC with multi-admin support, implementing by extending the single admin approach with on-chain admin consensus, and exploring further topic for the EF grant"

 ---

 `vac:acz:ift:2025q1-de-mls-multi-admin`

-Research and implementation of de-MLS with a multi-administrator configuration
+involves finalizing the de-MLS RFC with multi-admin support, implementing by extending the single admin approach with on-chain admin consensus, and exploring further topic for the EF grant
 ## Description

 This commitment involves completing the de-MLS RFC by incorporating multi-administrator configurations both onchain and offchain settings and implementing de-MLS with a multi-admin setup over Waku network, delegating admin consensus to on-chain components.
-The process includes documentation, benchmarking, and ultimately submitting an application to the EF grant.
+The process includes presenting the findings such as MLS over Waku and benchmarking, then applying for the EF grant.

 ### Background